 In most cases, you'll need to meet an hours requirement in order to become eligible for coverage.
 If you fall in the camp of working part time but needing health insurance, here's a list of well-known companies that do offer health insurance to part-timers.

-Part-time employees at Costco are entitled to full benefits starting the first day of the second month following 450 eligible paid hours.
+Part-time employees at Costco are entitled to full benefits starting the first day of the second month following 450 eligible paid hours, except for Hawaii, where part-time employees are eligible the first day of the month after four weeks of service, during which they worked a minimum of 20 hours per week.
 Employees that are not eligible for benefits include the following:

 Seasonal or utility employees, except in Hawaii

 Limited or temporary part-time employees, except in Hawaii